Wild Sweet Potato

 Morning Glory family (Convolvulaceae)

-Close-Up of FlowerDescription: This native perennial plant consists of a twining vine up to 20-30' long.
-It will climb adjacent vegetation readily, or sprawl across the ground in open areas.
-The stems are usually hairless, but sometimes pubescent, and often reddish purple.
-Along the stems are alternate leaves up to 6" long and 4" across.
-These leaves are usually cordate and hairless, although sometimes the smaller leaves are ovate.
-They have long petioles and smooth margins.
-From the upper axil of the leaves, a flowering stalk may appear with 1-5 funnelform flowers.
-The corolla of these flowers is white, except for rosy pink or reddish purple coloration deep within the throat.
-The corolla has 5 shallow lobes; it is about 3" across when fully open.
-The stamens of the flower are white; they project slightly from the throat.
-The blunt sepals are light green, hairless, and about ½–¾" long.
-These flowers bloom during the morning (or during the afternoon on cloudy days), and are individually short-lived.
+Flowering stalks develop from the axils of the leaves; each flowering stalk has a cluster of 1-5 funnelform flowers.
+The corolla of each flower is white, except for rosy pink or reddish purple coloration deep within its throat.
+The corolla has 5 shallow lobes; it is about 2½-3" across when it is fully open and similarly in length.
+The stamens of the flower are white; they project slightly from the throat of the corolla.
+The blunt overlapping sepals are light green, hairless, and about ½-¾" long; they often have narrow ridges.
+The flowers bloom during the morning (or during the afternoon on cloudy days), and they are individually short-lived.
 However, a typical plant will bloom for about 2 months during mid- to late summer.
-Each flower is replaced by a 2-celled capsule containing from 2-4 seeds.
-These flat seeds are conspicuously hairy along the edges, and pubescent elsewhere.
-The root system produces large tubers that can lie several feet beneath the ground surface and weigh up to 20-30 lb.
+Each flower is replaced by a 2-celled capsule that contains 2-4 seeds.
+These flat seeds are conspicuously hairy along their outer edges, and pubescent elsewhere.
+The root system produces a large tuber that can lie several feet beneath the ground surface and weigh up to 20-30 lb.

 Photographic Location: The photographs were taken near an abandoned railroad in Champaign County, Illinois.
 The plant was growing along a gravelly slope, where it clambered over Conium maculatum (Poison Hemlock).